Yamato-damashii: Definitions

 Collectively, these four definitions provide insights into what Yamato-damashii means in current Japanese usage.
 They all distinguish two basic meanings: ① "A Japanese practical ability; opposed to Chinese scholarship" and ② "A traditional (bushido/nationalistic) concept of death-defying valor".
 When two or more definitions use identical terminology, it suggests consensus on semantics.
-For instance, while the dictionaries split on whether meaning ① refers to Nihon-minzoku (日本民族 "Japanese race/people/nation") or Nihon-jin (日本人 "Japanese person/people"), all four say the nationalistic meaning ② refers to Nihon-minzoku.
+For instance, while the dictionaries split on whether meaning ① refers to Nihon-minzoku (日本民族 "Japanese race/people/nation") or Nihon-jin (日本人 "Japanese person/people"), all four state that the nationalistic meaning ② refers to Nihon-minzoku.

 For meaning ①, the most salient word (used seven times) is koyū (固有 "inherent; innate; characteristic; special quality").
 This sense is defined as a noryoku (能力 "ability, capability; competency") or chie (知恵 "wisdom; insight; intelligence"), which pertains to jisseikatsujōno (実生活上 "real life; everyday/practical reality') or jitsumutekina (実務的な "actual things, practical experience").